If you are the proud owner of an adorable Maine Coon cat, you will likely have noticed their unique behaviors.

 In Maine Coon cats, periodontal disease is relatively common.
 Learn more about it here.

-Periodontal disease is easily identified during a dental examination, but the full degree of the periodontal illness frequently demands the use of oral X-rays.
+Periodontal disease is easily identified during a dental examination, but the full degree of periodontal illness frequently demands the use of oral X-rays.

 Some cats have such severe gingivitis or stomatitis (mouth inflammation) that they: